voxpelli/ghatemplates/README.md

 ### Static code analysis

 * `lint/lint.yml` – _uses `yarn`_ – installs npm dependencies and then runs the `check` npm script, which is expected to be available.
-Has no test matrix set up as the static code analysis is expected to be the same no matter the Node.js version or OS
+Has a basic matrix set, testing on a single Node.js version on a single OS, but can be overridden.

 ### Node.js CI